Global-class cruise ship: Design

 The ships were planned to use artificial intelligence and robots for many customer-facing services, with extensive use of voice and face recognition.

-The pre-Disney design provided for 2,350 passenger cabins allowing for 9,000 passengers, 4,700 of those in lower berths.
-Her crew was to be 2200.

-Disney's announcement of the acquisition stated her expected passenger capacity to be around 6,000 passengers, with a crew of approximately 2,300.
+The pre-Disney design provided for 2,350 passenger cabins allowing for up to 9,000 passengers, 4,700 of those in lower berths.
+Her crew was to be approximately close to 2,200.
+Disney’s announcement of the acquisition stated that the ship is expected to have a maximum passenger capacity of about 6,000, along with a slightly improved crew complement of 2,300.